Common RV mistakes and how to avoid them

 Love this?
 Follow our Facebook page for more travel inspiration

-Check your tyres as you go
+Check your tires as you go

 Defrost your freezer